Interview of Steve Abrams, June 26, 2025

 Interviewed by Chris Courtwright

-Les Donovan served twenty-four years in both the House of Representatives (four years) and the Kansas Senate (twenty years) from 1993 to 2016.
+Les Donovan served twenty-four years in the Kansas Legislature -- four years in the House of Representatives and twenty years in the Kansas Senate from 1993 to 2016.
 From his position on the tax committees of the House and Senate, he influenced major tax legislation including the tax cuts of the late 1990's.
-While chairing the Senate Assessment and Tax Committee from 2009 - 2016, he was very involved with the legislature's efforts to correct the budget problems caused by the Great Tax Experiment in 2012.
-He often called attention to the high property tax rates on automobiles and finally Show Moresucceeded in lowering them.
+While chairing the Senate Assessment and Tax Committee from 2009 - 2016, he was involved with the efforts to correct the budget problems caused by the Brownback tax experiment of 2012.
+He often called attention to the high property tax rates on Show Moreautomobiles and finally succeeded in lowering them.
 He was an advocate for small business during his entire term.
-He also advocated for using fuel tax to fund highway needs.
-This interview is a very substantive discussion of tax policy at a time of great change in Kansas.
+Donovan also advocated for using fuel tax to fund highway needs.
+This interview is a discussion of tax policy at a time of great change in Kansas.
 Show Less

 Interview of Wayne Zimmerman, April 13, 2023